OutSorcerer/evgeniymamchenko.com/_posts/2018-05-30-dual-neural-style-transfer-with-docker-compose.md

 ### TensorFlow Serving

-[TensorFlow Serving](https://www.tensorflow.org/serving/serving_basic) seems to be not applicable currently as it serves a trained model, but here is a training process.
+[TensorFlow Serving](https://www.tensorflow.org/serving/serving_basic) does not seem to be applicable currently as it serves a trained model, but here is a training process.
 However, with a feed-forward approach it could replace the Flask part.

 ## Credits